bhanuprasanna527/Transformer-Encoder-for-Tweets-Data-Encoding/README.md

-# transformer_encoder-for-Tweets-encoding
+# Transformer-Encoder-for-Tweets-Data-Encoding

-transformer_encoder-for-Tweets-encoding is an implementation of just the encoder part of the Transformer.
+Transformer-Encoder-for-Tweets-Data-Encoding is an implementation of just the encoder part of the Transformer.
 This is based on Attention is all you need.

 # What is covered?